Erfaniaa/crypto-trading-strategy-backtester/README.md

 - It generates many different statistical parameters in a complete report.
 - This project saves the downloaded data for offline usage, so no unnecessary downloads are required.
 - This project generates practical datasets for data scientists.
+- After backtesting, you can see the opened and closed positions on [an interactive chart](https://github.com/matplotlib/mplfinance).
 - You can read the code for educational purposes.

 ## Run